allsouza/Universo/README.md

 #### Parent

-This account type will display information pertnent to the parents such as club dues, information regarding their child(messages, calendar, etc...), eventually documents to be digitally signed.
+This account type will display information pertnent to the parents such as club dues, information regarding their child(messages, calendar, etc...), eventually documents to be digitally signed and submitted.

 #### Staff